The Garden Grazer

 Serving

-Enjoy now or later: You can either serve this hummus immediately, or refrigerate for later.
+Enjoy now or later: You can serve this hummus immediately, or refrigerate for later.
 It holds up well so it's a great make-ahead dish.

 Garnish: Top it with your favorite taco toppings before serving if desired.
-Add chopped tomato, green onion, fresh cilantro, sliced jalapeno, finely diced onion, cooked sweet corn, or diced avocado.
+Add chopped tomato, green onion, fresh cilantro, sliced jalapeño, finely diced onion, cooked sweet corn, or diced avocado.
 The brand Sabra used to have a taco-inspired hummus, and they topped it with Pico de Gallo which is great as well!

 Storing

-More Hummus Recipes
+More Hummus Recipes!

-• Basic Oil-Free Hummus
+• Classic Hummus (Oil-Free)

-• Cilantro Jalapeno Hummus
+• Cilantro Jalapeño Hummus

 • Lemon Dill Hummus